'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 "They're clean as a whistle," says Davis, adding that one of his own sons works in the shops.

-In these workshops, and at the main factory, Cambria uses devices to do real-time monitoring of silica dust —something that Davis says goes above and beyond what is currently typical for the industry.
+In these workshops, and at the main factory, Cambria uses devices to do real-time monitoring of silica dust — something that Davis says goes above and beyond what is currently typical for the industry.

 But some workers in countertop shops run by other companies say they weren't protected from silica.

-Juan (who didn't want to use his last name, because of medical privacy) says he had a job making countertops in Washington state, and a lot of what he cut was quartz.
+Juan (who didn't want to use his last name because of medical privacy) says he had a job making countertops in Washington state, and a lot of what he cut was quartz.

-For the first couple of years, his workplace practiced dry cutting—that means no spray of water to keep the dust down.
+For the first couple of years, his workplace practiced dry cutting — that means no spray of water to keep the dust down.
 There was so much dust, he says, he couldn't see someone working 20 feet away.

 Juan, who is now 38, says he wore a simple face mask that didn't provide enough protection and that no one told him about silica, or the danger.